Professor Michael DeBow's COURSE LINKS

 National Federation of Independent Business

-Business history is treated in two recent TV series: History Channel's The Men Who Built America (Carnegie, Ford, Morgan, Rockefeller, Vanderbilt) and PBS's The Titans (Ford, the Rockefellers).
+siness history is treated in two recent TV series: History Channel's The Men Who Built America (Carnegie, Ford, Morgan, Rockefeller, Vanderbilt) and PBS's The Titans (Ford, the Rockefellers).

 For more insight into Unocal v.
-Mesa Petroleum, check out the T. Boone Pickens Archive.
+Mesa Petroleum, check out the T. Boone Pickens Archive

 Encyclopedia of Corporate Governance

-OECD Corporate Affairs Directorate (European (mostly) super-bureaucrats)
+OECD Directorate for Financial & Enterprise Affairs (European (mostly) super-bureaucrats)

 Getting Rich in America: A Few Easy Rules to Follow (Richard McKenzie & Dwight Lee)

-NY Stock Exchange educational materials
+NY Stock Exchange financial literacy page

 Personal Finance Calculator (from WebMath)